DaoCloud/DaoCloud-docs/docs/en/docs/blogs/dce5-install1209.md

 ### Set configuration file [optional]

-Save the content of the following configuration file as `clusterConfig.yaml`, if you use `NodePort` to install, you don’t need to specify the configuration file.
+Save the content of the following configuration file as `clusterConfig.yaml`, if you use `NodePort` to install, you don't need to specify the configuration file.

 ```yaml linenums="1"
 apiVersion: provision.daocloud.io/v1alpha1